maziac/DeZog/documentation/Usage.md

 - 3 ) Z80 Unit tests do work but watchpoints (WPMEM) are not supported.
 - 4 ) Basically unit tests do work on the ZX Next.
 But they are not so convenient to use because you may need to manually stop the ZX Next between tests.
 - 5 ) There is nothing preventing you from using unit tests, but for a reverse engineering environment there is little sense in doing unit tests.
+- 6 ) Conditions, ASSERTION and LOGPOINT are evaluated in DeZog, not by the Remote.
+If used heavily or in a loop this may lead to a slower performance.

 ### The Internal Z80 Simulator